weaveworks/weave-gitops-private/docs/adrs/0019-explorer-monitoring.md

 With some of its characteristics like:

-- the issue is around one or multiple platform components.
+- The issue is around one or multiple platform components.
-- impacts a group of requests from different users.
+- Impacts a group of requests from different users.
-- notified via alerting or multiple customer reporting failures.
+- Notified via alerting or multiple customer reporting failures.
-- telemetry at the level of the components are required to follow the journey along the system.
+- Telemetry at the level of a component is required to follow the journey along the system.

 **Request issues**

 With some of its characteristics like:

-- the error happens in the context of particular request, for example, from user with userId=123 or for payload=XYZ.
+- The error happens in the context of particular request, for example, from user with userId=123.
-- usually notified via ticketing system as the customer is not able to do an action.
+- Usually notified via ticketing system as the customer is not able to do an action.
-- telemetry at the level of the transaction is required to follow the journey along the system.
+- Telemetry at the level of a transaction is required to follow the journey along the system.

 ### Troubleshooting Platform Issues

-#### Setup
+#### Background

 As platform engineer, I have setup Explorer monitoring using the guidance in [monitoring documentation](https://docs.gitops.weave.works/docs/next/explorer/operations/#monitoring).
 Therefore: